-Another internal defense memo from an interview between Syed's trials suggests that Syed himself connected the alleged location of the murder with the place he and Hae Min Lee would have sex: "Jay allegedly met him at the Best Buy parking lot around 3:30.
+&lt;sup>6 Another internal defense memo from an interview between Syed's trials suggests that Syed himself connected the alleged location of the murder with the place he and Hae Min Lee would have sex: "Jay allegedly met him at the Best Buy parking lot around 3:30.
 So how did Adnan get into her car or have Hae meet him, kill Hae, pick her up drag her from the car to the trunk (how could he lift her??) between 2:15 and 3:30 with noone [sic] seeing him.
 Where in the Best Buy parking lot did this allegedly take place??
-If Jay said it occurred on the side where they would have sex, Adnan would not then walk all the way to the phone booth (it is a long walk and Adnan does not like walking)."
-App-051-52 (emphasis added).
+If Jay said it

-influenced by the defendant's own statements or actions. . .
+Since Syed never told his defense team he went to the public library, and given that where he told them he regularly was between the end of school and the start of track practice would place him with the victim at the very location he is alleged to have killed her, Gutierrez could reasonably have decided not to focus on Syed's precise location immediately after school and hence reasonably concluded that talking to a possible witness about that narrow time period was unnecessary.
+See Strickland, 466 U.S. at 691 ("The reasonableness of counsel's actions may be determined or substantially influenced by the defendant's own statements or actions. . . .
 And when a defendant has given counsel reason to believe that pursuing certain investigations would be fruitless or even harmful, counsel's failure to pursue those investigations may not later be challenged as unreasonable."); Harrington, 562 U.S. at 105 (holding that deferential review of trial counsel's performance is required because "[u]nlike a later reviewing court, the attorney observed the relevant proceedings, knew of materials outside the record, and interacted with the client.").